Call Dr Raymond Goh Today Ph. (07) 3488 8118

 There are advantages and disadvantages to each pocket plane, and indications for each are dependent on your body type and clinical findings.
 In general, most patients seeking breast augmentation are best suited to having their implants placed under the muscle in a dual-plane fashion.

-In the dual-plane technique, having breast and skin over the lower part of the implant allows the implant to more effectively expand out the lower pole of the breast, thus creating a more pleasing aesthetic result.
+In the dual-plane technique, having breast and skin over the lower part of the implant allows the implant to more effectively expand out the lower pole of the breast.
 A customised dual-plane technique allows the surgeon to tailor the areas of the implant we want to be covered by muscle, and also define the areas where we want the breast and skin to be expanded by the implant.

 However, there is no one-size-fits all technique.
 Dr Goh employs a customised approach, taking into consideration your existing anatomy to select the most appropriate size, shape, type of implant and technique for you.